WebOrigami/docs/src/content/framework/intro0.md

 When running locally, you'll need to invoke this ori tool with `npx ori`. _Throughout the rest of the tutorial, where you see `ori`, you should type `npx ori` instead._

-<span class="tutorialStep"></span> View the running server, which at this point will just show a listing of the project files.
+<span class="tutorialStep"></span> View the served site, which at this point will just show a listing of the project files.

 &nbsp;